ShahZakii/ShahZakii/README.md

  Hi 👋 I'm Mohd Zaki Shah Saifi

-📊 Aspiring Data Scientist | 🤖 AI/ML Engineer (In Progress)
 🐍 Python |🎓 BCA Student |
+Learning Data Analysis | 📊 Aspiring Data Scientist |

 ---

 ## 🚀 About Me
-- BCA student with a strong interest in **Data Science, Machine Learning & AI**
+- BCA student with a strong interest in **Data Analytics,Data Science**
 - Currently building a solid foundation in **Python, Statistics, and Data Analysis**
 - Passionate about extracting insights from data and building intelligent models
 - Focused on consistent learning and real-world projects